 I sent Frank the album and he received it graciously, but he couldn’t fit me in anywhere for Lost Evenings II last year.
 So I ended up getting in touch with someone who had set up a giant Airbnb rental for dozens of Lost Evenings attendees, and we co-organized our own unofficial fan meet-up and showcase there.
 We had five artists and lots of fans, we sang originals and had some Frank Turner singalongs, and it was awesome!
 In this way I will have participated in all three Lost Evenings festivals so far, even if not always officially, and I’m sure I will continue to make that happen.

-Secrets I Told to a Sound Hole came out this past March, so by summertime I was just starting to get back into serious songwriting.
+Secrets I Told to a Sound Hole came out in March of last year, so by summertime I was just starting to get back into serious songwriting.
 In a stroke of perfect timing, that also happened to be when Frank was leading a Music Masters songwriting camp in upstate New York, a few hours’ drive from me.

 I tried to go into the camp with no hard expectations.
 I reminded myself that they couldn’t possibly all happen, but there were many different positive experiences I might have: making a lot of like-minded friends, winning over new fans, jamming or singing with Frank and the Sleeping Souls, getting some of my own personal questions answered, and learning from them as part of the activities.
 Well, actually, every one of those things did happen, and more!
 It was yet another transformative experience and I’m so lucky to have had so many of them.